nkamoah17/parkysmart/readme.md

 ## Running the Application

-To run the frontend, navigate to the src directory and run [npm start]().
+To run the frontend, navigate to the src directory and run [npm start]

 To run the backend, navigate to the root directory and run `python app.py`.